College of Business

 - Finance Club to manage the Seed Money Fund; proceeds distributed to the Entrepreneurship Club

-- Resource Room as repository for print and electronic resources and software for understanding and analyzing entrepreneurial ventures; base for conducting research about entrepreneurship in North Dakota
+- Resource Room as a repository for print and electronic resources and software for understanding and analyzing entrepreneurial ventures; a base for conducting research about entrepreneurship in North Dakota

 College of Business Core Curriculum

-Students pursuing a Bachelor of Science degree in accounting, finance, international business, management, marketing, management information systems, or energy economics and finance must complete the College of Business Core Curriculum.
+Students pursuing a Bachelor of Science degree in accounting, finance, international business, management, marketing, management information systems, or entrepreneurship must complete the College of Business Core Curriculum.

-The College of Business core is not required for the Business Education and Bachelor of Applied Sciences programs (Applied Management and Applied Business Information Technology).
+The College of Business core is not required for the Business Education and Bachelor of Applied Sciences programs (Applied Business Information Technology).
 The core provides students with a broad level of knowledge in preparation for more specialized work in their selected business programs.

 College of Business Required General Education Courses: